40 Subtle Signs Your Body Is Telling You Something's Seriously Wrong

 When you stop to think about it, your body is an amazing thing.
 Every day, you're able to think, breathe, eat, and move, thanks to all of your systems working together.
 But while the body is typically a well-oiled machine, sometimes issues do arise—whether that's in the form of disease, infection, or injury.
 Fortunately, there tend to be signs when something is off with your machine.
 To help you notice them more easily (and follow up on them quickly with your doctor), we've rounded up 40 subtle signs of disease that are simple to spot once you know what you're looking for.
-And for more health advice, check out 23 Terrifying Ways Stress Wreaks Havoc on Your Body.
+And for more health advice, check out The 50 Secret Messages Your Body Is Trying to Tell You.

 Your eyes are always super dry.

 While there are many different reasons for dry eyes—including staring at your computer screen all day—a more serious culprit is Sjögren's syndrome, an autoimmune disease that causes inflammation of the tear-secreting glands in your eyes, leading to a reduction in tear production and chronic dry eye issues, according to the Sjögren's Syndrome Foundation.
 It can also cause your mouth to become dry.
 And for more things to look out for, check out 17 Warning Signs Your Eyes Are Trying to Tell You About Your Health.

 The white patches inside your mouth or white spots on your tongue could be leukoplakia.
 According to the American Cancer Society, this condition often occurs in those who smoke or use tobacco, and if it's not treated, it can turn into mouth cancer.